-The Complainant provided a request for value of \$19,900,000 on the Complaint Form and revised that to \$20,115,875 based on Equity at \$65 per sq.ft. or \$21,232,279 at \$68.65 per sq.ft. based on the Income Approach.
+The Complainant provided a request for value of \$23,380,000 on the Complaint Form and revised that request at the hearing to \$24,631,750 based on Equity at \$65 per sq.ft. or \$24,387,266 using Market Rents or \$26,323,755 or \$69 per sq.ft. using Actual rents, both based on the Income Approach.

 This Member noted that the Respondent had not supported his Sales Comparables with documentation; nor are they good comparables to the subject.
 Two of the sales must be discredited from the outset - the Complainant was able to verify that the data had been transposed for 4141 110 Av S.E., and 111945 42 St. S.E.
 We were not able to determine how that might impact the model itself, but it certainly calls the table and its results into question.
-The Respondent said that the three most important indicators are size, year of construction and site coverage but none of the remaining properties in the Respondent's Sales Comparables on page 128 of R1, credibly approximate the property under complaint.
-The closest to the subject is located at 4100 Westwinds Dr. N.E., in a different part of the City.
-The parcel is approximately 30 per cent larger and the subject is a multi-tenanted building while this comparable is a single-tenanted warehouse.
-The Sales Comparison evidence advanced by the Respondent does not support the assessment.
+The Respondent said that the three most important indicators are size, year of construction and site coverage but none of the remaining properties in the Respondent's Sales Comparables on page 130 of R1, credibly approximate the property under complaint.
+Certainly none of the sales comparables are multi-building properties as is the subject and the Respondent did note that such properties receive a downward adjustment in the City's modelling.